Robustness against Read Committed for Transaction Templates with Functional Constraints: Benchmarks

-Functional constraints do not replace the more usual data consistency constraints like key constraints, functional dependencies or denial constraints, \ldots.
-The latter are intended to verify data consistency, whereas the former are intended to verify whether a set of transactions instantiated from \shortptranss{} are indeed consistent with these \shortptranss{}.
+Functional constraints are different from the more usual data consistency constraints like key constraints, functional dependencies or denial constraints, etc. The latter are intended to verify data consistency, whereas the former are intended to verify whether a set of transactions instantiated from \shortptranss{} are indeed consistent with these \shortptranss{}.
 The abstraction of functional constraints provides a straightforward mechanism to capture dependencies between tuples implied by e.g.\ foreign key constraints.
 Consider for example variables $\vx$ and $\vy$ in \GoPremium.
-Rather than specifying that the value of the attribute \CustID in the tuple assigned to $\vx$ should agree with the value of the attribute \CustID in the tuple assigned to $\vy$ and combining this information with the defined foreign key from \Account to \Savings to conclude that two instantiations of \GoPremium that agree on the tuple assigned to $\vx$ should also agree on the tuple assigned to $\vy$, the functional constraint $\vy = \fas(\vx)$ expresses this dependency more directly.
+Rather than specifying that the value of the attribute \emph{\CustID} in the tuple assigned to $\vx$ should agree with the value of the attribute \emph{\CustID} in the tuple assigned to $\vy$ and combining this information with the defined foreign key from \emph{\Account} to \emph{\Savings} to conclude that two instantiations of \GoPremium that agree on the tuple assigned to $\vx$ should also agree on the tuple assigned to $\vy$, the functional constraint $\vy = \fas(\vx)$ expresses this dependency more directly.
 An additional benefit of our abstraction is that this approach is not limited to dependencies implied by foreign keys.
-For the SmallBank benchmark, for example, we can infer from the fact that {\Account{(CustomerID)}} is {\tt UNIQUE} that each checking and savings account is associated to exactly one \Account tuple, even though no foreign key from respectively \Checking and \Savings to \Account is defined in the schema.
+For the SmallBank benchmark, for example, we can infer from the fact that \emph{\Account{(CustomerID)}} is {\tt UNIQUE} that each checking and savings account is associated to exactly one \emph{\Account} tuple, even though no foreign key from respectively \emph{\Checking} and \emph{\Savings} to \emph{\Account} is defined in the schema.
+Since functional constraints are based on unary functions, they are limited to expressing tuples being implied by a single other tuple (e.g., the \emph{\Savings} tuple being implied by the \emph{\Account} tuple in \GoPremium).
+More complex relationships where a tuple is implied by the co-occurrence of two or more other tuples cannot be captured by our formalism.

 Our previous work~\cite{fullversion}, which did not consider functional constraints, has shown that \{Am,DC,TS\}, \{Bal,DC\}, and \{Bal,TS\} are maximal robust sets of transaction templates.
 This means that for any database, for any set of transactions $\transset$ that is consistent with one of the three mentioned sets, any possible interleaving of the transactions in $\transset$ that is allowed under RC is \emph{always} serializable!
 Using the results from Section~\ref{sec:MTBij}, it follows that when functional constraints are taken into account GoPremium can be added to each of these sets as well: \{Am,DC,GP,TS\}, \{Bal,DC,GP\}, \{Bal,TS,GP\} are maximal robust sets.